The Best Summer Shoes That Are Actually Longlasting (2026)

 - Comfort

-Another reason we prefer leather and natural materials is because they breathe best in the heat and they mold to your foot’s natural shape with wear.
-If we’re talking about rubber soles, we expect it to provide some shock absorption and protection from the ground.
+Another reason I prefer leather and natural materials is that they breathe best in the heat, and they mold to your foot’s natural shape with wear.
+If we’re talking about rubber soles, I expect them to provide some shock absorption and protection from the ground.

 - Style